ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/wIfUJdl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we'll RDP into the domain controller and disable the firewall for the domain, private, and public profiles.
-To do this, right-click the Windows symbol, select "Run," and type wf.msc.
-In the Windows Defender Firewall window, ensure the firewall is turned off for all profiles.
+Next, we will use Remote Desktop Protocol (RDP) to connect to the domain controller and proceed to disable the firewall for the domain, private, and public profiles.
+To accomplish this, right-click on the Windows Start button, choose "Run," and enter wf.msc in the dialog box.
+Once the Windows Defender Firewall window opens, verify that the firewall is deactivated for all three profiles: domain, private, and public.
 </p>
 <br />